 IAEG Commission C25 published an interim report (Parry et al., 2014) that defined a model as "an approximation of reality created for the purpose of solving a problem", outlined a methodology for developing engineering geological models, differentiated the conceptual and the observational component of that process and provided examples.
 This approach has been adopted in recent guidelines (for example, The Geological Society, London, Engineering Geology Special Publication, 28, for glacial and periglacial terrains, Giles et al., 2017).
-However, the C25 approach has not yet been incorporated in National and International Standards.
+However, the EGM approach has not yet been incorporated in National and International Standards.

-Baynes et al. (2021) expanded on the C25 interim report and emphasised that the EGM is a knowledge framework that can be used to understand and communicate everything that is known about the geological and associated engineering information at any stage of a project.
+Baynes et al. (2021) expanded on the C25 interim report and emphasised that the EGM is a knowledge framework that can be used to understand and communicate everything that is known about the geological and associated engineering conditions at any stage of a project.

 These current Guidelines were developed by members of the IAEG C25 - Commission for the Use of Engineering Geological Models - following the IAEG 12th Asian Regional Conference in 2019 at Jeju, South Korea.
 A first draft of the Guidelines was presented at the IAEG 3rd European Regional Conference in Athens in October 2021.
-The Guidelines were subsequently revised following comments received at and after the Athens meeting, including a contribution from IAEG C28 - Commission for Reliability Quantification of the Geological Model in Large Civil Engineering Projects.